The Krawl: Rule Book

 Death Threshold

-0 HP = unconscious, -10 HP = death.
+0 HP = death.
 (See player resurrection below)

 Altar Binding

 - You may be bound to one Deity's Altar at a time.
+Upon binging your alignment changes to match the deity's alignment and the deity may choose to show you favor.
 You only unbind by dying.

 - Alignment limits: